 The bonus is, that it looks very nice (and may even beat the original) and is A+ with regard to power saving:-).

 After receiving the Russian capacitors, it took a bit of hassle to get these installed.
 I took the N6IE article as a guideline, but mounted the capacitors on the back panel, because it was easier.
-I also liked the idea that the rear panel is the common ground, thus preventing unwanted inductance.
-Instead of four, I installed one capacitor less.
+I also noted that the rear panel is the common ground and wanted to avoid extra inductance.
+Instead of four, I installed three of them.
 If additional capacity is needed, I can connect the spare capacitor to the “extra capacitor” terminal on the rear panel.

-Of course, four capacitors can be installed, but for me, this works fine.
+Of course, four capacitors can be installed, but in my situation, this works fine.

 Two capacitors were mounted close to the switch, the third was placed next to the external capacitor terminal T4 and connected to it, so no need for an additional wire to the switch.

 It has to be noted that the order of the capacitors that are added is reversed for the HI and LO positions of the switch, so the switch positions with the same capacity are no longer mirrored.